VanLang3/secure-fastapi-pipeline/README.md

 # Secure-FastAPI-Pipeline 🛡️

 A professional DevSecOps project demonstrating a **"Shift Left"** security strategy.
-This repository automates the identification of vulnerabilities in both proprietary code and third-party dependencies before deployment.
+This repository automates the identification of vulnerabilities in both proprietary code and third-party dependencies(libraries) before deployment.